ruchisahota/gaia/v1/doc/documentation.md

 # TokenScopePolicy

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 The TokenScopePolicy defines a set of policies that allow customization of the authorization tokens issued by the Aporeto service.
 This allows Aporeto generated tokens to be used by external applications.

 ## Attributes